 Bob Gent Community Leadership Award

-This award honors Bob Gent, an active and influential dark sky advocate, who passed away March 2019.
-Bob was a long-time volunteer and friend of IDA, and wrote the original Chapter Handbook.
+This award honors Bob Gent, an active and influential dark sky advocate, who passed away in March of 2019.
+Bob was a long-time volunteer and friend of IDA and wrote the original Chapter Handbook.
 In 2017, he founded IDA Ohio and led state-wide efforts to protect the natural nighttime environment.

-Nominating Criteria: Nominations may be made for an IDA Chapter or individual chapter member and must describe how the nominee has demonstrated outstanding achievement at the local level in combatting light pollution and fostering support for IDA’s mission and programs.
+Nominating Criteria: Nominations may be made for members of the IDA advocacy community, including Chapters, chapter leaders, chapter members, delegates, and advocates, and must describe how the nominee has demonstrated outstanding achievement at the local level in combatting light pollution and fostering support for IDA’s mission and programs.

 Nocturnal Habitat Protection Award